 We offer an internal complaint resolution scheme which any customer can access at any time without charge.
 You can make a privacy complaint in the following ways:

-- in person at any Health Fund Retail Centre or Queensland Country Bank branch
+- in person at any Health Fund Retail Centre

 - by calling us on

 - 1800 813 415 - Queensland Country Health Fund